kastrubait/caesar-cipher/README.md

  > `> caesar_cipher_cli --action encode --shift 7 --input "C:\Work\plain.txt" --output "C:\Work\encoded.txt"`
  > `> caesar_cipher_cli --action decode --output plain.txt -shift 7`

- > If all arguments are passed, the application reads from the file and writes the encrypted / decrypted text to the file
+ > If all arguments are passed, the application reads from the file and writes the encrypted / decrypted text to the fileю The files must be created before starting work.
+By default you can use input.txt and output.txt located in **Сaesar-cipher**.

  #### Exit
  > Finish work with **Сaesar-cipher** - **Сtrl+C** or **Ctrl+D**